 - Select the first image from the folder that contains your images and QuickTime will do the rest.

 - Play around with the number of frames per second until you find the right speed for your sequence.

 - QuickTime will create a movie (.mov) file, which can be saved and uploaded directly to YouTube or used in your post-production editing software.

 5. Give your time-lapse an edge

-- You can even rotate your camera through 360° whilst it happily captures your time-lapse sequence over 60 minutes using a converted egg timer.
-Cheap to make and it gives amazing results.
-Check out how to build one here.
+You can even rotate your camera through 360° whilst it happily captures your time-lapse sequence over 60 minutes using a converted egg timer, cheap to make and it gives amazing results.

 Don’t expect to get everything right first time around.
 Trial and error is the name of the game!
 Keep trying different angles and locations, and play with your interval settings.
 Before long you’ll be able to create an entire movie based around time-lapse.